Commentary |

 Olga Zilberbourg

-Olga Zilberbourg’s English-language debut is Like Waster and Other Stories (WTAW Press, 2019).
+Olga Zilberbourg’s English-language debut is Like Water and Other Stories (WTAW Press, 2019).
 Her writing has appeared in World Literature Today, The Believer, Electric Literature, Lit Hub, Alaska Quarterly Review, and elsewhere.
 Born in Leningrad, USSR, she grew up in St. Petersburg, Russia, and now makes her home in San Francisco.
 She has published four collections of stories in Russia.

 Posted in Commentary